 IVR - Interactive Voice Response

 An IVR or Interactive Voice Response is the automated technology that interacts with callers and allows efficient routing to the appropriate department or member of staff.
-One making a phone call, callers use touch touch tone (DTMF) keypad presses to select pre-programmed options or routes.
-This technology can be used for a variety of purposes such as making purchases via telephone to checking the weather conditions.
+When making a phone call, callers use touch-tone (DTMF) keypad presses to select pre-programmed options or routes.
+This technology can be used for a variety of purposes, from making purchases via telephone to checking the weather conditions.

 DSL - Digital Subscriber Line